opnfv/vineperf/docs/testing/developer/devguide/requirements/vswitchperf_ltp.rst

 Environment/infrastructure
 ============================
-VSPERF CI jobs are run using the OPNFV lab infrastructure as described by the 'Pharos Project <https://www.opnfv.org/community/projects/pharos>`_ .
+ViNePerf CI jobs are run using the Anuket lab infrastructure as described by the 'Pharos Project <https://www.opnfv.org/community/projects/pharos>`_ .
-A VSPERF POD is described here https://wiki.opnfv.org/display/pharos/VSPERF+in+Intel+Pharos+Lab+-+Pod+12
+A ViNePerf POD is described here https://wiki.opnfv.org/display/pharos/ViNePerf+in+Intel+Pharos+Lab+-+Pod+12

 vsperf CI
 ---------